QLAC Annuities: Securing Your Retirement with Guaranteed Income

 Candidates for QLAC Annuities

-QLAC annuities may not make sense if you have serious health conditions or don’t expect to live late into retirement.
+QLAC annuities may not make sense if you have serious health conditions or do not expect to live late into retirement.
 The great advantage of these products is their ability to provide income for those who could exhaust their savings.

-It may not make sense to invest a significant chunk of your 401(k) or IRA into a QLAC annuity if you’re unlikely to live long enough to receive payouts.
+However, it may not make sense to invest a significant chunk of your 401(k) or IRA into a QLAC annuity if you are unlikely to live long enough to receive payouts.

 Frequently Asked Questions About QLAC Annuities